 Nobody changes cabinet manufacturers unless there is a problem.
 That problem could have been a major screw up that hurt you financially.
 Or hurt your reputation.
-The problem could be many small problems like the manufacturer not meeting your customer service expectations.
+The problem could be many small problems, like the manufacturer not meeting your customer service expectations.
 Or not delivering on time.
-Or there always some sort of quality problem.
-Or doing things that show a lack of appreciation for your business-like not going out of their way to fix that cabinet that got damaged during shipping.
+Or there is always some sort of quality problem.
+Or doing things that show a lack of appreciation for your business, like not going out of their way to fix a cabinet that got damaged during shipping.

 Maybe their lead times are too long.
 Or the quality isn’t what you expected for what the product costs.

 Whatever the case may be I want to get the bottom of how your current cabinet manufacturer is hurting your kitchen design business.
 And see if a company that I represent fixes the problem.

 How we decide what works for you

 To do that we will talk about my manufacturers: ordering procedures, credit policies, pricing programs, 2020 Technologies, customer service technical expertise, quoting non-catalog items, finishing and production capabilities -- what we can and can’t do, lead time/what affects lead time, expediting an order, custom color matching, display discounts, what do sample costs, how we build our cabinets, what is process for addressing problems, how much for samples, branding via web sites, and social media practices.